General IGC Recruitment Information

 IGC currently houses one fraternity, Beta Upsilon Chi.
 Their organization follows all UCA policies for fraternity recruitment.
 In addition, Beta Upsilon Chi recruitment closely resembles the Interfraternity Council (IFC) system, so many events involve organizations from both councils.
 Presently, IGC encourages year-round recruitment with an additional structured "recruitment week" each fall and spring semester.
 Bids may be issued and accepted by registered, eligible individuals in accordance with University and IGC policies during fall and spring semesters.

-3:00 PM: Individuals interested in picking up a bid must report to Ida Waldran Auditorium.
+12:00-3:30 PM: Individuals interested in picking up bid can report to the Student Life Office (Student Center room 207).

 4:00 PM: Bid Acceptance Ceremony on the Old Main front steps.